NebeyouMusie/End-to-End-RAG-Project-using-ObjectBox-and-LangChain/README.md

  6. Navigate to the app directory `cd ./app` using your terminal
  7. run `streamlit run app.py`
  8. open the link displayed in the terminal on your preferred browser
- 9. click on the `Embedd Documents` button and wait until the documnets are processed
+ 9. As I have already embedded the documents you don't need to click on the `Embedd Documents` button/ But, if it's not working then you need to click on the `Embedd Documents` button and wait until the documnets are processed
  10. Enter your question from the PDFs found in the `us-census-data` directory

 ## Collaboration